holochain/docs-pages/src/pages/references/enable-holo.md

 Now your UI can connect to the Holo network and read forum posts.
 However, users can't post or comment yet because they don't yet have a source chain.
 They are considered "anonymous" and can only request public data from the network.

 !!! note
-Unlike in pure Holochain, you cannot assume that a user has provided their keys when the connection is established.
+Unlike in pure Holochain, you **cannot assume that a user has provided their keys** when the connection is established, because Holo hosting allows anonymous access to hApp data that's meant to be seen publicly, such as forum posts.
 This may require changes to your application logic.
-Even without their keys, you can provide users with read access to public data, such as forum posts.
+Read more about how to implement this feature in the [Holo core concepts](#holo-core-concepts-and-further-documentation) section of this guide.
 !!!

 Holo uses "sign-up" and "sign-in" terminology but there is no external authentication process.
 In both processes a user (re)derives their keys from email and password, with sign-up also triggering the instantiation of new hApp cells on a hosting device in the Holo network.